 - Who may benefit most and who needs extra care

-- How to choose an animal your daily life can handle
+- How to choose an animal your household can handle

 - Build a 30/60/90-day therapy animal launch plan